Crunchy, Sweet, and Tangy Bread and Butter Pickles

 Of course not all bread and butter pickles are the same.
 Most all have a good flavor, some just varying in sweetness or maybe given a spicy kick.
 But the real test for me is the crunch.
 The make-or-break factor for my favorite pickles is all about a great crunch.

 Out of the commercially-made pickles I love Bubbies the most.
 Their Bread and Butter Chips are always a staple in our fridge.
-I want to love so many of the different artisan or homemade pickles I’ve tried but so many times they have a lifeless texture.
+I want to love so many of the different artisan or homemade pickles I’ve tried from other brands, but so many times they have a lifeless texture.
 Where’s the coveted crunch?
-Maybe I just haven’t found the right one.
+Maybe I just haven’t found the right one other than Bubbies.

 Watch quick video we made for these Bread and Butter Pickles!

-The last few summers we’ve finally gotten our garden cucumbers to their happy place and we’ve been getting quite the harvest.
-Usually growing either Persian cucumbers or Japanese cucumbers (unless the starters at the nursery have been mislabeled – had one of those this year).
+Over the years we’d finally gotten our garden cucumbers to their happy place and can get quite the harvest.
+Usually growing either Persian cucumbers or Japanese cucumbers (unless the starters at the nursery have been mislabeled – had that happen more than once).
 The Persian and Japanese cucumbers have such a great crunch, even if we lag a little in picking them from the vines to make these bread and butter pickles.

-However I’ve been a bit hesitant about making pickles out of them.
-What if I suck at pickling them and they have that lifeless softness?
+However I’d been a bit hesitant about making pickles out of them.
+What if I was horrible at pickling them and they have that lifeless softness?
 It would be such a waste.
 How do you keep that crunch when you pickle them?

-I’m happy to report that the pickles are badass.
+I’m happy to report that the pickles are awesome.
 Great crunch, great flavor.
-With the cucumbers growing like monsters in the garden this year, I might not be buying any Bubbies for quite some time.
+I might not be buying any Bubbies for quite some time.
 Sorry Bubbies.

 Here’s a great and unique cucumber recipe .